Texas Tech University

 Service

-She is a member of American Society for Microbiology (ASM) and American Association for the Advancement of Science.
-She serves as reviewer for manuscripts, posters and abstract submitted to scientific journals, conferences, and meetings.
+She is a member of the Global One Health Academy, USDA-NIFA NC1202 multi-state committee on enteric diseases of food animals: enhanced prevention, control, and food safety, the American Society of Microbiology, American Association for the Advancement of Science, the American Association for Veterinary Immunologists and Women for One Health.
+She serves as a reviewer for manuscripts, posters and abstract submitted to scientific journals, conferences, and meetings.